pypyr/pypyr/README.rst

 but context ``{'eggs': 'fried'}`` already exists, returned ``context['eggs']`` will be 'boiled'.

-The yaml should not be a list at the top level, but rather a mapping.
+If *fetchYamlKey* is not specified, the yaml should not be a list at the top level, but rather a mapping.

 So the top-level yaml should not look like this: